matze-dd/Tex2txt/README.md

 The software has been developed under Linux and additionally tested under Cygwin on Windows&nbsp;7.
+In the latter case, a Windows Java installation is sufficient.
 Some possible encoding problems related to Windows are addressed in section [Encoding problems](#encoding-problems).